Advanced Industrial

 Typical Usage Pulse Counter

-• “Heating” mode (default): It applies continuous 12V DC.
-This is required by some sensors for condensation avoidance (e.g. Oxygen Sensor SO-411 from Apogee) or special measurement procedure (e.g. Evapotranspiration Sensor which requires 30 min averaging).
-It is enabled through mounting R7 (1K) and not mounting R10 (0 Ohm) & R3 (1M).
+• “Heating” mode: It applies continuous DC voltage (5V/9V/12V) even at deep sleep.
+This is required by some sensors for condensation avoidance (e.g. Oxygen Sensor SO-411 from Apogee) or special measurement procedure (e.g. Evapotranspiration Sensor which requires 30 min averaging or ATMOS41).
+To enable this, place the J11 jumper mode to “REG_ON” position.

 • “Low-power” mode: This is a mode optimized for energy consumption.
-To select this mode remove R7 (1K) and mount R10 (0 Ohm) & R3 (1M).
+To enable this place the J11 jumper to the bottom position.
 In this mode, the sensors are powered only during the micro-controller wake-up periods by enabling a special control pin from the firmware, i.e. IO37.

-In addition, with the use of Jumpers the user may control the “measurement” mode.
+In addition, with the use of Jumpers the user may control each sensor’s power mode independently.
 There are 5 jumper sets:

 • J5 & J6 controls the SDI-12 Sensor Port 1 and 2 respectively